Koda Kumi Remix Album

-Koda Kumi Remix Album is the first remix album by Japanese pop-R&B singer Koda Kumi.
+Koda Kumi Remix Album is the first remix album by Japanese R&B-turned-pop singer Koda Kumi.
 It was released on February 22, 2006, the same day as her last single from 12 Singles Project, Someday/Boys♥Girls.
 It was only available as a digital download to those who bought all 12 singles from Best ~second session~ album, and includes eight songs.

 This was Kumi's first remix album before her Driving Hit's series of remix albums, which began in 2009.

 Information

 Koda Kumi Remix Album is the first remix album by Japanese singer-songwriter Koda Kumi, released on February 22, 2006.
 It was released on the same day as her final single in her 12 Singles Project, Someday/Boys♥Girls.

 The album was only released as a digital download to those who purchased all twelve singles in the project.
 It featured eight remixes out of the original twelve songs, including "you", which would become one of Kumi's most well-known ballads throughout her career.

 Koda Kumi Remix Album would be her only remix album until the release of Koda Kumi Driving Hit's three years later in 2009.
 The latter album would be the start of a series Kumi would release in the coming years.